hayes0278/Speech-Recognition/README.md

 A lightweight speech recognition web tool written in C#.

 ## Features
-- Add custom input commands to use.
+- Select input commands to test recognition.
 - Includes a REST API for external queries.
-- Assign actions for the input commands.
+- Assign actions for your input commands.
 - Test your creation in real time online.
-- Supports English, Spanish, French and German.

 ## Screenshots
 ![Home Page Screenshot](Media/Screenshots/HomePage.png)